 The ocean is literally our lifeforce, and its degradation cannot be ignored, especially as it has so much more to offer in our fight to protect our planet.
 According to Ocean Energy Europe, the voice of the ocean energy sector in Europe, the ocean is the world’s largest untapped source of renewable energy.
 So could ocean energy soon be our primary power source?
 Surely it’s just a matter of innovation?

 Not sure whether your activity qualifies as R&D?
 Our technical teams specialise in unearthing qualifying activity and costs so you can keep innovating.
-Call 01233 653008.
+Contact RIFT R&D on 01233 653008.